 Heading off to your next destination soon?
 Never fear!
 I’ve created this list for you so you won’t be scratching your head once you get where you’re going.
-There are tons of travel/outdoor products, companies, and gear out there that you can choose from, but I’ll share with you the things that truly worked for me.
 I love all of these resources and have successfully tried each of them, so I want to share them with you!
-Make your trip the best it can be, and don’t forget anything you might really need!
+Make your trip the best it can be, and don’t forget anything you lightning slots!

 *World Nomads: I’ve never had a hugely unfortunate incident while traveling (yet), but I’ve read enough horror stories to know that travel insurance is an absolute must.
 I chose World Nomads for several reasons: because you can easily get a free quote based on how long you will be traveling, they cover over 150 different adventure activities, they cover you for sudden trip cancellation, and they even help you out in a medical emergency.
 Plus, they are trusted by some of my favorite bloggers and travel agencies.
 You can find the form to fill out for your price quote in my sidebar!